Saalfeld-Rudolstadt II

 Saalfeld-Rudolstadt II is an electoral constituency (German: Wahlkreis) represented in the Landtag of Thuringia.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 29 and It covers the eastern part of Saalfeld-Rudolstadt.

 Saalfeld-Rudolstadt II was created for the 1994 state election.
 Originally named Schwarzakreis II, it was renamed after the 1994 election.
-Since 2009, it has been represented by Maik Kowalleck of the Christian Democratic Union (CDU).
+Since 2024, it has been represented by Denis Häußer of Alternative for Germany (AfD).

 Geography

 As of the 2019 state election, Saalfeld-Rudolstadt II covers the eastern part of Saalfeld-Rudolstadt and a small part of Sonneberg district, specifically the municipalities of Altenbeuthen, Drognitz, Gräfenthal, Hohenwarte, Kaulsdorf, Lehesten, Leutenberg, Probstzella, Saalfeld/Saale (excluding Wittgendorf), and Unterwellenborn (from Saalfeld-Rudolstadt), and Neuhaus am Rennweg (only Lichte and Piesau) from Sonneberg.

 Members

-The constituency has been held by the Christian Democratic Union since its creation in 1994.
-Its first representative was Harald Stauch, who served from 1994 to 2009.
-Since 2009, it has been represented by Maik Kowalleck.
+The constituency was held by the Christian Democratic Union from its creation in 1994 until 2024.
+Its first representative was Harald Stauch, who served from 1994 to 2009, followed by Maik Kowalleck until 2024.
+Denis Häußer won the seat for the AfD in 2024.